nightscout/nightscout.github.io/docs/nightscout/new_user.md

 > Nightscout fits in the free tier
 > Easy to deploy or migrate an existing site from Heroku
 > Simple to use and troubleshoot
-> Can use a native Railway MongoDB database
+> Can use a native Railway MongoDB database ($)
 >
 > **Cons**:
 > Startup company
 > A large amount of Nightscout users might have a negative impact on Railway financials and force them to review the free plan conditions
-> M5Stack_NightscoutMon users experience network issues provoking devices reset

 ### Northflank